-The vineyard produces delicate wines that refresh the palate.
-In addition to our current releases we grow Merlot and Syrah.
-Current estate grown single vineyard wines from various blocks in Betty’s Vineyard include:
+The vineyard produces delicate white wines that refresh the palate as well as Merlot.
+Current single vineyard wines from Betty’s Vineyard include: